 Review

-Following the entry into operation of the SIOFA VMS, the Secretariat shall report annually to the Meeting of the Parties on the implementation of, and compliance with, this CMM.
+Following the entry into operation of the SIOFA VMS, the Secretariat shall report annually to the Meeting of the Parties on the implementation of, and compliance with, this CMM, including on the performance of the SIOFA VMS provider.

-After two years of implementation, the Meeting of the Parties shall conduct a review of this CMM and consider improving it as appropriate.
+After two years of implementation of the SIOFA VMS, the Meeting of the Parties shall conduct a review of this CMM and consider improving it as appropriate.

 Annex 1 Minimum standards for Automatic Location Communicators (ALCs) used in the SIOFA VMS

-The Automatic Location Communicator (ALC) shall continuously, automatically and independently of any intervention by the fishing vessel, communicate VMS position reports referred to in paragraph 1(f) of this conservation measure.
+The Automatic Location Communicator (ALC) shall continuously, automatically and independently of any intervention by the fishing vessel, communicate VMS position reports referred to in paragraph 1(f) of this CMM.

 The position reports referred to in paragraph 1(f) shall be obtained from a satellite-based positioning system.